-We have audited the accompanying balance sheets of Guam Housing Corporation (a public corporation), a component unit of the Government of Guam, as of September 30, 1998 and 1997, and the related statements of operations and equity and cash flows for the years then ended.
+We have audited the accompanying balance sheets of Guam Housing Corporation (a public corporation), a component unit of the Government of Guam, as of September 30, 1999 and 1998, and the related statements of earnings and retained earnings and cash flows for the years then ended.
 These financial statements are the responsibility of the Corporation's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-The financial statements of Guam Housing Corporation as September 30, 1997, were audited by other auditors whose report dated December 5, 1997, expressed an unqualified opinion on those statements.